oracle-livelabs/database/microtx-xa-stock-broker-app/run-xa-app/run-xa-app.md

 2. Save the changes you have made to the `values.yaml` file.

-## Task 4: Build the Container Images for Sample XA Applications
+## Task 4: Build the Container Images for the Microservices in the Bank and Trading Application

-The code for the XA sample application is available in the installation bundle in the `/home/oracle/microtx/otmm-22.3.2/samples/xa/java/bankapp` folder.
-Build container images for each microservice in the XA sample application.
+The code for the Bank and Trading application is available in the installation bundle in the `/home/oracle/microtx/otmm-22.3.2/samples/xa/java/bankapp` folder.
+Build container images for each microservice in the Bank and Trading application.

 To build container images for each microservice in the sample: